-Upper School students who are proficient in both an individual sport and a team sport during the same season may participate on both teams.
-The team sport will be considered the primary activity and take precedence over the individual sport regarding practice time and games/matches that fall on the same day.
+Upper School students who are proficient in two sports during the same season may participate on both teams.
+The sport that affects team standings takes precedence over individual sport or cheer.
 6th grade students may participate in two sports in the same season only with permission from the division head and the athletic director.